Global-Health-Engineering/mushroom-substrate-mixer-and-portioner/analysis/README.md

 output: pdf_document
 ---

-This folder contains derived data.
-For details see the `README.pdf` file in the `../data` folder.
+This folder contains the data processing pipeline.
+For details see the `README.pdf` file in the `../data/metadata`.

 # Scripts Overview — Data Processing Pipeline